digital-ai/release-integration-sdk-workshop/part-3/lab-7-install-release-runner.md

 ## Check Runner in Release

-In the Release UI, log in as **admin** and check the **[Connections](http://digitalai.release.local:5516/#/configuration)** page for Release runner connections.
+In the Release UI as admin, check the **[Runners](http://digitalai.release.local:5516/#/runners)** page under settings.
 You should see an additional entry for the Remote Runner that was just installed.

 Run one of the templates you built previously.